Halifax, Nova Scotia Medical Malpractice Lawyers Dedicated to Securing Compensation For Victims

 How Much Time Do You Have to File A Medical Malpractice Lawsuit in Halifax?

 There are laws that limit the amount of time that medical malpractice victims have to take legal action.
-In Halifax, and the rest of Nova Scotia the statute of limitations for medical malpractice cases is two years from the date you became aware of the injury.
+In Halifax and the rest of Nova Scotia, the statute of limitations for medical malpractice cases is two years from the date you became aware of the injury.

 For example, say you were misdiagnosed by a doctor on January 1st.
-You did not realize that you were misdiagnosed until you sought a second opinion from another doctor several months later on March 1st.
-In this case, your two-year time period will not begin until March 1st since you were not aware of your injuries until this date.
+You did not realize that you were misdiagnosed until you sought a second opinion from another doctor several months later, on March 1st.
+In this case, your two-year period will not begin until March 1st since you were not aware of your injuries until this date.

 If you file a lawsuit after the statute of limitations has expired, you will most likely lose the right to recover compensation for your injuries.
 Don’t wait until the last minute to take legal action.
 The earlier you begin, the better.